GemCopeland/personal-website/src/posts/2024-02-20-transformative-work-as-livelihood.md

 ### Strategies for collective survival

 The final day was about developing a toolbox of strategies for collective survival.
-We discussed the different forms of support we can give each other: material, social, financial and Y. I shared a range of support structures and strategies that I'm aware of, moving from an understanding of the self-as-designer to self-as-worker to self-as-member of an community, industry and society.
+We discussed the different forms of support we can give each other: material, social, financial and moral.
+I shared a range of support structures and strategies that I'm aware of, moving from an understanding of the self-as-designer to self-as-worker to self-as-member of an community, industry and society.
 As with the rest of the seminar, my goal was to start with individual experience but make a direct connection to oppressive systems and how to resist them collectively, rather than just protecting oneself from precarity (if that is even possible).

 ![Illustration showing the diverse economies underpinning the lumbung Kios at documenta fifteen.](https://d2w9rnfcy7mm78.cloudfront.net/26482735/original_1266b661e3e12f2b883eb191ce7754b4.png?1708463344?bc=0)
-[lumbung Kios](https://documenta-fifteen.de/en/lumbung-kios/), Harvest by Angga Cipta, 2022
+— [lumbung Kios](https://documenta-fifteen.de/en/lumbung-kios/), Harvest by Angga Cipta, 2022

-This included strategies like:
+This included a broad range of strategies like:
 - Forming collectives
 - Starting a shared wallet
 - Running events to do tedious freelance admin work together, like Extra Practice do with their ThemeWork sessions